Svedrin/hgit/README.md

 ## Clone the repo

-Do one of:
+Go ahead and do:

     hgit clone git@github.com:octocat/Spoon-Knife.git
-    hgit fork  git@github.com:octocat/Spoon-Knife.git

 This will:

 * `git clone git@github.com:octocat/Spoon-Knife.git`
-* If you do not yet have a fork, create one
+* Check if you have a fork, and if so:
 * `cd Spoon-Knife`
 * `git remote add <your-name> git@github.com:<your-name>/Spoon-Knife.git`
 * `git fetch <your-name>`